Bart Allen: Fictional character biography

-Impulse

-In the new post-Zero Hour timeline, Bart Allen was the son of Don Allen and Meloni Thawne (a descendant of Eobard Thawne).
-The Tornado Twins of this timeline were killed in an invasion by the Dominators that took place years before this timeline's Legion of Super-Heroes was founded, when Bart was a baby.
+Bart Allen is the son of Meloni Thawne (a descendant of Eobard Thawne) and Don Allen (the son of Barry Allen).
+Don and his sister Dawn were killed in an invasion by the Dominators when Bart was an infant.
 Bart was born with full super-speed; his cousin Jenni Ognats, daughter of Dawn Allen and Jeven Ognats, did not at first display any signs of super-speed.
 At the sight of seeing her father tortured, her latent super-speed powers activated and would go on to join the Legion under the name XS.
-Subsequent to the restoration of the DC multiverse, this along with the entire history of the post-Zero Hour Legion was retconned to have taken place on the parallel world of Earth-247, with the Tornado Twins and their families having traveled there from New Earth.
+It is later revealed that these events took place on the parallel world of Earth-247, with Don, Dawn, and their families having traveled there from the main universe.

-Suffering from a hyper-accelerated metabolism, Bart Allen was aging at a faster rate than that of any other human being, thus causing him to appear the age of twelve when he was chronologically only two years old.
-To prevent him from developing mental health problems, he was raised in a virtual reality machine which created a simulated world that kept pace with his own scale of time.
-When it became clear that this method was not helping, his grandmother, Iris Allen, took him back in time to the present where The Flash, Wally West, tricked Bart into a race around the world.
-By forcing Bart into an extreme burst of speed, Wally managed to shock his hyper metabolism back to normal.
-Because he had spent the majority of his childhood in a simulated world, Bart had no concept of danger and was prone to leaping before he looked.
-The youth proved to be more trouble than Wally could handle, and he was palmed off onto retired superhero speedster Max Mercury, who moved Bart to Manchester, Alabama.
-Bart originally created the Impulse codename for himself, though a retcon in Impulse #50 has Batman codenaming him such as a warning, not a compliment.
+Due to his Speed Force abilities, Bart undergoes rapid aging, causing him to appear to be twelve when he is chronologically only two years old.
+To prevent him from developing mental health problems, he is raised in a virtual reality world that adheres to his sense of time.
+When it becomes clear that this method is not working, Bart's grandmother Iris West takes him to the 21st century, where Wally West tricks Bart into overexerting his abilities and returning his metabolism to normal.
+Because he spent most of his childhood in a simulated world, Bart has no concept of danger and is prone to reckless behavior.
+Bart proves to be more trouble than Wally can handle and is placed in the custody of Max Mercury, who moves with him to Manchester, Alabama.